Estimating the drivers of urban economic complexity and their connection to economic performance: Materials and methods

-Data was downloaded using the programming codes that have made available by the Bureau of Labor Statistics.
-We use data on the estimated counts of employment, number of establishments and average wages by city-industry-year.
-See Appendix~\ref{app:datasources} for additional details of the data.
+} We use data on the estimated counts of employment, number of establishments and average wages by city-industry-year.
+Data were downloaded using the programming codes made available by the Bureau of Labor Statistics.
+See electronic supplementary material~D for additional details of the data.